-The house and park as you can see it today was largely established by 1839.
+The house and park, as you can see it today, was largely established by 1839.
 It was the Ironmaster Samuel Homfray jr who created the park according to the latest fashion.
 He established the cascading ponds and the unique Icehouse in the shape of a chapel, which is still fully preserved and accessible to visitors.
-Other features dating from the times of the Ironmasters are two beautiful fountains, and a rock grotto which you enter through the ‘Devil’s Arch’.
-Locals say that as you pass underneath the arch, you should place a leaf on one of the stone benches to fend off bad luck – best to do so rather than take any chances!
+Other features dating from the times of the Ironmasters are two beautiful fountains and a rock grotto, which you enter through the ‘Devil’s Arch.’
+Locals say that as you pass underneath the arch, you should place a leaf on one of the stone benches to fend off bad luck – it is best to do so rather than take any chances!

 Bedwellty Park is also home to the world’s largest Block of Coal cut from a single seam.
 It was cut right here in Tredegar and intended for display at the Great Exhibition in London in 1851.
 When the block proved too heavy to be transported all that distance, it was instead placed here in Bedwellty Park.

 During your visit, you can also explore the changing art and history exhibitions in Bedwellty House.
 In the Council Chamber, you can see a film about one of Britain’s most famous politicians.
-Aneurin Bevan, often called ‘the architect of the National Health Service’, started his career right here at Bedwellty House, before he became active on the national stage.
-The council chamber is still used by the local town council, and as you sit in the benches where the councillors have sat for over one hundred years, you get a sense of the social activism that has always been a tradition in the town of Tredegar.
+Aneurin Bevan, often called ‘the architect of the National Health Service,’ started his career right here at Bedwellty House before he became active on the national stage.
+The local town council still uses the council chamber, and as you sit in the benches where the councilors have sat for over one hundred years, you get a sense of the social activism that has always been a tradition in the town of Tredegar.

 Postcode: NP22 3XN

 - Tel number: 01495 353370